pbrisbin/pbrisbin.com/posts/2019-02-08-googleemail2_deprecation.md

                 ]
             }

-  -- Proceed as before, with updatedCreds
+    -- Proceed as before, but using updatedCreds
 ```

 This approach simplifies-- and makes explicit --the values you'll find in